ILIOTIBIAL BAND SYNDROME (RUNNER’S KNEE)

 Typically, medical imaging tests, such as X-ray and MRI, are not needed to diagnosis ITBS.

 How can a Physiotherapist Help?

 Your physiotherapist at Alton Pain Clinic in Alton, Hampshire will use treatment strategies to focus on:

 Range of motion

-Often, abnormal motion of the hip and knee and foot joint can cause ITBS because of how the band attaches to hip muscles.
+Often, abnormal motion of the hip, knee and foot joints can cause ITBS because of how the band attaches to hip muscles.
 Your therapist will assess the motion of your injury leg compared with expected normal motion and the motion of the hip on your uninvolved leg.

 Hip and core weakness can contribute to ITBS.
 The “core” refers to the muscles of the abdomen, low back, and pelvis.
 Core strength is important, as a strong midsection will allow greater stability through the body as the arms and legs go through various motions.
 For athletes performing endurance sports, it is important to have a strong core to stabilize the hip and knee joints during repetitive leg motions.
 Your physiotherapist will be able to determine which muscles are weak and provide specific exercises to target these areas.